lderr4/Wikipedia-Clickstream-Data-Engineering/README.md

 In this project, I use the [Wikipedia Clickstream Data Dump](https://dumps.wikimedia.org/other/clickstream/) to simulate a real-time data stream.
 I use Apache Kafka for ingestion, Apache Flink for processing, PostgreSQL for data storage, Metabase for real-time analytics, and Docker-Compose for orchestration.
 Additionally, I used [Random User API](https://randomuser.me/) to generate fake user data, enriching clickstream dataset with realistic user information.

 ### How to Run Locally
-1. Make sure you have [Docker](https://docs.docker.com/engine/install/) installed on your device.
+1. Make sure you have [Docker](https://docs.docker.com/engine/install/) and [Python](https://www.python.org/downloads/) installed on your device.
 2. Clone this repository:
    ```
    git clone https://github.com/lderr4/Wikipedia-Clickstream-Data-Engineering.git